 Dan was privileged to serve as a Wexner Heritage Fellow and currently serves as board chair of Yeshivat Chovevei Torah.
 He also serves on the boards of Mechon Hadar and SAR Academy, and the advisory board of the Jewish New Teacher Project.
 Dan is a graduate of NYU’s Stern School of Business and has a master’s of business administration in management from The Wharton School of the University of Pennsylvania.

 Elliott Rabin, PhD

 Elliott works to promote thought leadership in the field of Jewish day schools, in particular as editor of Prizmah’s magazine, HaYidion.
 At RAVSAK’s director of project and content development, he initiated programs such as Project ROPE: Roots of Philanthropy Education, Moot Beit Din, JCAT, the Hebrew Poetry Contest, and Judaic Art Contest.
 Previously, he was the director of education at Makor, a program of the 92nd Street Y. He has taught classes in Jewish studies, Hebrew language and literature, and world literature in universities, JCCs, and synagogues.
 Elliott holds a PhD in comparative literature, with a specialty in Hebrew, from Indiana University.
-He is the author of Understanding the Hebrew Bible: A Reader’s Guide and is completing a second book on biblical heroes.
+He is the author of Understanding the Hebrew Bible: A Reader’s Guide and The Biblical Hero: Portraits in Nobility and Fallibility.